yogurt-foundation/yogurt-css-documentation/docs/borders/border-width.md

 ## Border Width

-Utilities for manipulating the width of an element's borders.
+Utilities for sets border width in increments of 1px.

 ### Class